-How do you eat in Italian, that’s a question that’s one everyone’s mind when they visit, and when they’re back home.
+How do you eat in Italian, that’s a question that’s on everyone’s mind when they visit, and when they’re back home.

 1. Eat in Italian.
 Don’t ask for “fettuccine alfredo” or “spaghetti with meatballs”

-In America, my mom used to open up the fridge come dinnertime and list every drinkable thing inside: “Ok, we’ve got ginger ale, milk, coke, lemonade, bacardi breezers…what do you want?”
+Italians only drink water, juices, sodas, wine and beer while eating.
+In America, my mom used to open up the fridge come dinnertime and list every drinkable thing inside: “Ok, we’ve got ginger ale, milk, coke, lemonade, Bacardi breezers…what do you want?”
 This would never happen in Italy.
-The table is usually set with a bottle of sparkling or still water, and a bottle of wine.
-Cocktails and liquors are reserved for: aperitivi (before-dinner drinks) and digestivi (after dinner drinks).
-Italians take enjoying the flavor of food very seriously; and you have to admit, drinking peach ice tea with rosemary lamb chops has to mess with your taste buds.
-One exception is pizza, to which Coke and beer are acceptable compliments – but a single glass; no refills.
+The table is usually set with a bottle of sparkling or still water, and a bottle of wine, red for meat and white for fish.
+Cocktails and liquors are reserved for: aperitivi (before-dinner drinks) and digestivi (after-dinner drinks).
+Italians take enjoying the flavor of food very seriously, and you must admit that drinking peach iced tea with rosemary lamb chops has to mess with your taste buds.
+One exception is pizza, to which Coke and beer are common and beloved drinks that usually accompany it.

 3. Don’t eat eggs in the morning

 The quintessential Italian breakfast is a strong espresso and a sweet pastry.
+A glass of milk or orange juice can be added.
 Mix up some scrambled eggs to start your day, and your Italian roommates will watch as if you’re building a spaceship on their stovetop.
-In Italy, eggs are usually eaten hard-boiled on a lunchtime salad or sandwich, or as a frittata (open-faced omelet) for dinner.
-If you’re dying for a salty breakfast, try a ham and cheese toast (you guessed it, a toasted sandwich) at a local bar (in Italy, a café is called a “caffè“ or “bar”), or escape to American paradise, The Diner, where you can find sausages, omelets and bacon on the menu.
+In Italy, eggs are usually consumed for lunch or dinner, eaten hard-boiled in a salad or sandwich, or as a frittata (open-faced omelet).
+If you’re dying for a salty breakfast, try a ham and cheese toast (you guessed it, a toasted sandwich) at a local bar (in Italy, a café is called a “caffè“ or “bar”), or escape to American paradise.
+One of the best places for an American breakfast or brunch is Rooster Café.

 4. Do drink cappuccino in the morning

 …with your (non-egg) breakfast, and not as an accompaniment or finish to other meals.
-A sure-fire way to be immediately labeled “foreign” is ordering up a pizza and a cappuccino.
+A surefire way to be immediately labeled “foreign” is by ordering a pizza and a cappuccino.
 If you want to fit in, wean yourself off frothy milk and get used to black espresso, which Italians drink after eating, all day long.
-Or, feed your cappuccino habit with one of the giant, almost bowl-sized ones at Moyo Bar in the morning, and ride the high for the rest of the day.

 6. Peel your fruits and vegetables

-Italians peel fruits and vegetables normally enjoyed with the skin on in other countries: apples, pears, sometimes peaches, carrots, cucumbers, potatoes; and even they don’t know exactly why.
+Italians peel fruits and vegetables normally enjoyed with the skin on in other countries: apples, pears, sometimes peaches, carrots, cucumbers, potatoes; even they don’t know exactly why.
 I’ve heard, “It’s healthier,” “The pesticides will make you sick if you don’t,” and “It tastes better, ” but I think it’s mostly tradition.
 And why peelers are sold in Italy, Italians prefer good old-fashioned knives.
 If you eat unpeeled produce in front of them, they might just take it out of your hand, remove the skin in one perfect spiral, and slice it into uniform wedges with the speed and dexterity of a sushi chef.
 In fact, one of my most embarrassing moments (and I have a lot to choose from) was trying to peel a pear at the dinner table while my Italian friend’s parents watched.
+Still, many people prefer their fruit with the skin on, they just wash it before eating it!

 8. Use condiments sparingly

 Olive oil is the only real Italian condiment.
 All the rest came from some other place and show up at grocery stores on the same shelf as exotic food.
-But “exotic” will not be the word Italians use to describe you putting ranch dressing on your pizza, ketchup on your potatoes, and mayonnaise on your sandwich, to their friends.
-People in Italy like to enjoy the exceptional flavor of what they’re eating (which is usually handmade, or picked that day), and not mask it with other toppings.
-If they’re eating chicken, they want to taste chicken, not barbecue sauce.
+But “exotic” will not be the word Italians use to describe you putting ranch dressing on your pizza to their friends.
+People in Italy like to enjoy the exceptional flavor of what they’re eating (which is usually handmade or picked that day), and not mask it with other toppings.
+If they’re eating chicken, they want to taste chicken, not just barbecue sauce.
 A condiment (read: olive oil) should enhance flavors, never cover them up.

 9.How do Italians eat?
 Take time to enjoy your food

 To eat in Italian.
 Eating is not a race, and a bowl of cereal in front of late-night TV is not a dinner.
 It’s not uncommon for Italians to spend an hour preparing a meal and even more time savoring every bite.
 And when eating out: service is slow, courses are many, and it’s highly unlikely that a waiter will ever tell you they “need your table.”
 Block off large chunks of time in your agenda for eating.
-Italian food is unbelievably good and so worthy of “wasting” a few hours; sitting at a table is so much nicer that running around town with a sandwich in your hand.
+Italian food is unbelievably good and so worthy of “wasting” a few hours; sitting at a table is so much nicer than running around town with a sandwich in your hand.
 Relax!
 You’re in Italy!
-You can mail that letter and drop off your laundry…tomorrow 🙂

 10. Wait to eat plain bread with your meal